 - Make sure everyone in your house flushes nothing other than toilet paper.
 Wipes, diapers, feminine care products and other paper products can quickly lead to a clog or septic failure.

 - Make regular maintenance part of your to-do list!
 Have your system inspected annually.
 This can help flag potential issues and allow an expert to correct or fix blockages and clogs right away.
-Also, have your septic pumped regularly, every 1-3 years is best.
+Also, have septic pumping regularly, every 1-3 years is best.

 Our Septic Service and Recommendations

-Johnson Septic Service has been pumping septic tanks for more than 15 years.
+Johnson Septic Service has been pumping septic tanks in Northwest Indiana for more than 15 years.
 Our technicians are well trained in septic system operations to best serve all of your septic needs.